 In this review, I’ll talk about everything this account does, from putting checks in easily and paying bills, to using ATMs without paying extra and even making a little money just by having money in the account.
 This account has lots to offer, but there are also some things to think about before you decide if it’s right for you.

 For the longest time, the biggest hurdle with online checking accounts was their inability to easily accept physical check deposits.
-No branches means no drive thru deposits.
-With CheckMate, you can now simply take a photo of your signed checks and deposit the funds right into your Capital One 360 Checking account.
-The app and new deposit feature (which can be used even from a simple scanner) are free, and can be used for individual check amounts of $3000 and less.
-The first $200 of your deposit will become available the next business day.
-However, your total deposit might take five business days to complete.
+No branches = no drive-thru deposits.
+With Capital One’s Mobile Deposit, you can simply take a photo of your signed checks and deposit the funds right into your Capital One 360 Checking account.

 Multiple Bill Pay Options